 Endpoint security isn’t just about verifying that your protocols can keep out threats, it’s also about understanding the methodology behind your security.
 The right program can block out multiple threats, whether it’s the first day it’s implemented or the 50th day.
 A testing machine should be hit from a number of different angles to determine where its vulnerabilities lie.

 To test exploits and active attacks, run multiple portable executables and testing URLs from vulnerable browsers.
 Try injecting code into your systems to simulate an active attack (Shellter is a program that can help with this.)

 Finally, testers should learn more about their false positives and negatives, as they can waste time at best and expose the system to criminals at worse.
 If you run 50 portable executables with a variety of malware and 50 clean files, you’ll get a better idea of your rates.
 If it’s detecting the majority of safe files as threats, you need to change our strategy so more programs can be whitelisted.
 (When it comes to resetting your machines, make sure any virtual testing equipment can be rolled back to its original state.)

 Extra security testing takes time, but it’s time well spent for companies who care about their future.
 Even the most inefficient practices can be smoothed out with enough practice and time.
 You can also look for better programs that feature more advanced tactics when it comes to blocking threats before they ever reach your attention.
 Sophos worked on perfecting its end-to-end security so you can rest easier about the strength of your systems.

-To view more tips from Sophos, view the whitepaper on endpoint security testing.
-You can also contact us to see how we can help your organization test, or determine the appropriate endpoint security solution for you.
+You can contact us to see how we can help your organization test, or determine the appropriate endpoint security solution for you.